-A comparison between the RSI and LSI for typical swimming pool/ spa water parameters shows that maintaining a balanced RSI of 5.0 to 7.0 roughly corresponds to maintaining an LSI of about +0.1 to +1.4.
-(See chart on right.)
+A comparison between the RSI and LSI for typical swimming pool/spa water parameters shows that maintaining a balanced RSI of 5.0 to 7.0 roughly corresponds to maintaining an LSI of about +0.1 to +1.4.
 Some heater and equipment manufacturers prefer the RSI because it provides greater protection against corrosion of metals.